 Doctorate of Physical Therapy Program Information

-Our vision is to graduate critical thinkers who are change agents for our profession, who are lifelong learners, who demonstrate excellence in clinical practice, who are consumers and contributors to evidence based practice, who dedicate themselves to service through mentorship, community-based care, and altruistic endeavours.
+Our vision is to produce physical therapists who are critical thinkers and life-long learners, who demonstrate excellence in professional practice, are consumers or contributors to evidence based practice, and are leaders in service to others.

-Based on the missions of Walsh University and the Physical Therapy Program, the following goals are targeted:
+Based on the missions of Walsh University and the Physical Therapy Program, the following goals were developed to: